Pierre-Antoine/bcm_test/Architecture.md

 Even with compression, it is not necessary to keep the Avro data if it takes too much storage: a few days are probably enough in case of reprocessing.

-Also, a tool like Indexima (which stores indexed in-memory) might be useful to replace a relational database in the end of the pipeline as it will aggregate data on very large sources.
+Also, a tool like Indexima (which stores indexes in-memory) might be useful to replace a relational database in the end of the pipeline as it will aggregate data on very large sources.

 ![](/images/schema1.png)